Instagram for Authors: 11 Tips to Build a Platform For Your Books

 Make someone’s day: reply to them!

-Now that we’ve discussed replying to your followers’ comments, I would like to tell you how important it is to use Insta Stories.
+Now that I’ve discussed replying to your followers’ comments, I would like to tell you how important it is to use Insta Stories.

 Again, you might be an introvert or a very private person, and that’s ok!
 But you can always share a few snaps that didn’t make it into your profile or a few short videos of your daily life.